introlab/IRL-1/docs/README.md

 To shutdown the robot, you simply need to revert all the steps you took to power on the robot.
 The PCs have to be shut down first, then the power management of each robot (power switch on the torso, power key on the mobile base).
 Finally, you can disconnect the power sources from the robot.

+## Troubleshooting

+**The LEDs on the Johnny-0 battery chargers do not behave normally.**
+Try unplugging them, letting them rest for 30 seconds, and replugging everything.
+The chargers are sometimes sensitive to the order in which they have been connected.
+For instance, letting them plugged in the batteries for too long before plugging them in an AC power source seems to turned their detection circuitry off.
+Letting them unplugged seems to reset this.

+**The LEDs on the Johnny-0 battery chargers do not turn on at all** Each charger has two fuses: one external and one internal.
+Check both fuses, as they tend to burn out easily.